elevenbuckets/OptractP2pCLI/README.md

 - `optract.log`: contain installation log, and a couple lines while `nativeApp` start to work

 ## To build
-- requirements: python3 and pyinstaller installed (will remove the requirement of python3)
+- requirements: python2 and pyinstaller installed
+    - only need to change a few lines if migrate to python3 in future
 - `git clone git@github.com:elevenbuckets/OptractP2pCLI.git`
 - `npm install`
 - For unix-like platform: edit `resources/optract.json`, update the `path` and `extension-id`